Piers Courage: Accident and death

 Following a business arrangement with Alejandro de Tomaso, Williams switched to a newly designed De Tomaso chassis for the 1970 Formula One season.
 Unfortunately for Courage, the De Tomaso proved to be overweight and unreliable, and only a third place in the non-championship International Trophy alleviated a poor string of results in the early season.
 The Dutch Grand Prix seemed to be going slightly better, with Courage qualifying in ninth place around the Zandvoort Circuit.
 Running in the middle of the field, the De Tomaso's front suspension or steering broke on the bump at Tunnel Oost, causing the car to suddenly go straight on instead of finishing the high-speed bend.
 It then rode up an embankment (one of the Zandvoort dunes) and disintegrated, with the engine breaking loose from the monocoque, upon which it burst into flames.
 To lighten the De Tomaso, magnesium was used in its chassis and suspension.
 The magnesium burned so intensely that many nearby trees and bushes were set alight.

-During the impact, one of the front wheels broke off the car and hit Courage's head, tearing away his helmet (both the wheel and the helmet came rolling out of the cloud of dust at the same time).
-It is assumed that this impact broke Courage's neck or caused fatal head injuries and that he died instantly as a result.
+During the impact, Courage was fatally injured when one of the front wheels broke off and hit Courage in the head, tearing away his helmet, which together with the wheel rolled out of the cloud of dust at the same time.
 Courage was survived by his wife, Lady Sarah Marguerite Curzon (b.
 1945), and his two sons, Jason Piers Courage (b.
 10 February 1967) and Amos Edward Sebastian Courage (b.
 26 February 1969).

-Courage was buried in St Mary the Virgin churchyard, Shenfield, Essex.
+He was buried in St Mary the Virgin churchyard, Shenfield, Essex.

 Just three years later, Roger Williamson crashed fatally when his car came to rest upside down and burst into flames at the same spot, the Tunnel Oost bump, where Courage's accident had started.